RobinNagpal/dodao-ui/docs/AddingAPIRoutes.md

 so we can probably do something like `/api/[spaceId]/actions/programs/share-on-social-media`

 So far we didn’t pay attention to this, we should start considering it now

+See the [TypeDefinitions](TypeDefinitions.md) for details on how to define the types for the API routes.